electron/electron/docs/api/browser-window.md

 #### `win.getMediaSourceId()`

-Returns `String` - Window id in the format of DesktopCapturerSource's id.
+Returns `string` - Window id in the format of DesktopCapturerSource's id.
 For example "window:1234:0".

 More precisely the format is `window:id:other_id` where `id` is `HWND` on Windows, `CGWindowID` (`uint64_t`) on macOS and `Window` (`unsigned long`) on